GabriOliv/chaos/README.md

 ## Development

-TODO: Write development instructions here
+1. Clone the repository
+2. Enter the project folder
+3. Run the tests with `crystal spec --verbose`
+4. Make your changes

 ## Contributing

 1. Fork it (<https://github.com/gabrioliv/chaos/fork>)
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Make your changes
+	1. Run the tests with `crystal spec --verbose`
+	2. Make sure the code is formatted with `crystal tool format`
+	3. Maintain and update the tests
+	4. Update the documentation
-3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create a new Pull Request
+6. Create a new Pull Request

 ## Contributors

 - [Gabriel Laureano](https://github.com/GabriOliv) - creator and maintainer

+---